mooreds/docs-1/references/faq.md

 ## Rate limits

-* To make sure you don't accidentally run through your API rate limits for your data connections, Transposit limits the number of API fetches to 25 per operation per request.
+* To make sure you don't accidentally run through your API rate limits for your data connections, Transposit limits the number of API fetches to 25 per data connector per request.